 If we look back 20 or 30 years ago, marketing was pretty simplistic.
 One would mail out millions of flyers, design an eye-catching billboard, and develop a memorable television advertisement.
 Today, your customers have moved to the digital world.
 Unfortunately, many companies try to apply old-school marketing techniques to social media.
-The results are social media marketing campaigns that fall far short of expectation.
+The results are marketing campaigns that fall far short of expectation.

 Common Myths About Social Media Marketing

-1. My customers don’t use social media.
+1. My customers don’t use it

 This is unlikely.
 Statista, a leading statistics company, reports that 72 percent of all U.S. internet users are on Facebook.
 Moreover, Facebook users share 684,478 pieces of content every minute.
-This doesn’t even touch Twitter, LinkedIn, YouTube, Tumblr, and a whole host of other social media platforms.
+This doesn’t even touch Twitter, LinkedIn, YouTube, Tumblr, and a whole host of other platforms.

 2. If a post doesn’t go viral, it is a waste of time and money.

 Untrue.
 Going viral tends to be the exception, not the rule.
 Social media is about the long game.
-Not everything is going to be a home run.
+Therefore, not everything is going to be a home run.
 Social media marketing is about growing your audience and building relationships.
 The question you should always ask yourself is, “Would I share this on my personal social media account?”

-3. Social media is only for attracting new customers.
+3. It’s only for attracting new customers.

 What haven’t we covered yet that is important to you?
 If you would like to talk more about the common myths about social media marketing, or need more information, please contact us.